novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 “Oh, I see.
 I mentioned it just in case you were concerned.”

 “No, it’s not that.
-I'm worried that mixing business with personal feelings might cause a mistake when meeting Sohn Jung-ui.”
+I'm worried that mixing business with personal feelings might cause a mistake when meeting Son Jung-yi.”

 “Director Kim might make a mistake?”